Opal Group will build a new cardboard packaging manufacturing facility in Barnawartha, Australia. Credit: Wodonga Council.

 The facility is anticipated to be operational in October 2023.
 Credit: Opal Group.

-Opal Group’s new manufacturing facility details
+Opal’s manufacturing facility details

 Sustainability features

-Opal Group’s paper and packaging products
+Opal’s paper and packaging products

 Opal supplies recycled containerboard, packaging papers and boards, coatings and laminations, and printing and inkjet paper under its paper and board category.

-Marketing commentary on Opal Group
+Marketing commentary on Opal

 The company also operates several packaging divisions, including Opal Converting Group, Opal Fibre Packaging, Opal Kiwi Packaging, and Opal Specialty Packaging.

-Opal holds Forest Stewardship Council certification and the Programme for the Endorsement of Forest Certification through non-profit Responsible Wood.
+Opal holds Forest Stewardship Council certification and Programme for the Endorsement of Forest Certification through the non-profit Responsible Wood.
 The certifications indicate the company’s responsible forestry practices, as well as a transparent and traceable fibre supply chain.